 Strategically Leveraging GIS and Geospatial Data for Growth

-By Hugo Guerrero, SVP, Technical Services, Crestwood Midstream Partners LP [NYSE:CEQP]
+By Hugo Guerrero, VP of Engineering, Construction and Project Management, Crestwood Midstream Partners LP

 GIS has a played a key role in the transformation of Crestwood Midstream Partners, LP since joining the company in 2013.
 Crestwood, which among other services, gathers, stores, and transports natural gas, oil and other derivative products for energy producers and other pipeline operators, was formed in 2010 with an acquisition in the Barnett Shale near Fort Worth, Texas.
 Today, Crestwood assets span from coast to coast and are located in most active unconventional shale plays in the nation.